 Changes are also likely in the engine room, with Roony Bardghji potentially relinquishing his role in advanced midfield despite an impressive showing against Betis, allowing Frenkie de Jong and Fermin Lopez to return to partner Pedri.

-Dani Olmo (shoulder) and Gavi (knee) are not expected to feature, both still recovering from injuries, while goalkeeper Marc-Andre ter Stegen (back) is also on the mend, meaning Joan Garcia should retain his place between the sticks despite initial concerns over his fitness.
+Dani Olmo (shoulder) and Gavi (knee) are not expected to feature, both still recovering from injuries, while Marc-Andre ter Stegen's absence due to a back issue means Joan Garcia should retain his place between the sticks, despite initial concerns over his fitness.

 Garcia was reportedly seen limping after the Betis game, but sources within the Barcelona dressing room have reassured that, barring unforeseen complications, he will start on Tuesday.